KBKS-FM: Sale to Clear Channel

 On December 10, 2008, CBS Radio announced it would swap five stations, including KBKS, to Clear Channel Communications while trading two stations in Houston, Texas.
 The deal was approved by the FCC on March 31, 2009, and consummated on April 1.
 Under Clear Channel, now iHeartMedia, the station backed off of its rhythmic lean and returned to a more mainstream direction.

-The acquisition by Clear Channel joined KBKS with former long-time rival rhythmic top 40 station KUBE, as KBKS began competing against Sandusky Broadcasting's Top 40 KQMV (Movin' 92.5) and Modern AC KLCK-FM (Click 98.9), as well as Fisher Broadcasting's Hot AC KPLZ-FM (Star 101.5).
-(KLCK-FM has since switched to country music as KNUC and later to adult album alternative as KPNW-FM.)
+The acquisition by Clear Channel joined KBKS with former long-time rival rhythmic top 40 station KUBE, as KBKS began competing against KQMV and KLCK-FM, as well as KPLZ-FM.